dridi/cashpack/tst/README.rst

 It's just a numbers game and some kinds of *wossname* coverage are quite hard to quantify, like for example the infinite possibilities of decodable input, or interoperability in the absence of a proper technology compatibility kit.
-State is probably one of the hardest thing to cover in general, and setting up the system under test can be a lot easier with unit testing.
+State is probably one of the hardest things to cover in general, and setting up the system under test can be a lot easier with unit testing.
 It also means introducing heavy coupling, whereas raising the level of abstraction may allow testing even if the internals radically change, as it is done with ``nghttp2`` today and may be done for a (not so [2]_) hypothetical redesign of cashpack or